Close Menu

 Facebook Twitter LinkedIn Pinterest Email Copy Link

 I try to get my hands on all the latest health tech.
 Fitness trackers, blood testing kits, you name it.
-So when I was invited to view a smart mirror at CES, I was certainly intrigued.
+So when I was invited to view a smart mirror, I was certainly intrigued.
 The Longevity Mirror by NuraLogix gives you one of the most advanced looks into your health that you can get at home, and I’ve never wanted a device quite so badly.

 The premise sounds like something out of Star Trek, which is probably why I grinned like a maniac while trying it at CES 2026.
 You peer into this unassuming mirror and let it scan your face for 30 seconds.
 Its built-in camera analyses blood flow patterns and compares them to a database of algorithms and actual data in real-time.